maoosi/prisma-appsync/docs/security/rate-limiter.md

 ## 👉 Usage

-By default, Prisma-AppSync will use in-memory rate-limiting to try protect your Database from most common DOS attacks.
+Prisma-AppSync uses in-memory rate-limiting to try protect your Database from most common DOS attacks.

 To change the default value (default to 200 requests per user, per minute), you can adjust the `maxReqPerUserMinute` option when instantiating the Client: